vlee489/ignition-dev/updater/README.md

-# Updater and git-update
+# Updater

 This new update system allows you to update Igntion form a webserver or from a git repository like github.

-## Command line updater
-Coming soon

-## Updater.sh
-!Version 5.0 not complete!

-Use version 4.1 if really needed, found in the "Old" folder

-Documentation Coming soon

-## git-update.sh
+## Usage
-Do not place update script in the same directory as Igntion to avoid possible problems.

-This bash script can be run using either

-#### bash git-update.sh
-or
+There are currently 2 options to update Igntion.

+    update.sh --stable

+##### This will update Igntion form the stable branch.

-#### bash git-update.sh --nightly
+    update.sh --nightly

-Adding --nightly will update Igntion from the nightly branch stable branch.
+##### This will update Igntion form the nightly branch.

-You will may need Root access (sudo) if you are updating Igntion from a directory that requires root access.